-January 2021 Cooper Lake State Park - Do-It-Yourself (DIY) Orienteering Event Course Setter Notes
+April 2021 Cooper Lake State Park - Do-It-Yourself (DIY) Orienteering Event Course Setter Notes

 Summary - 3 courses: Yellow, Brown, Red.
 Map scale is 1:7500 and map file sized for 8.5 x 11 letter paper printing.
 Clue sheets, and legend are on separate pages.
 There are 4 non-standard symbols to indicate the different types of streams, ditches, and gullies.
-The legend for these non-standard symbols is on the maps and the legend sheet.
-Due to recent rain, the trails are somewhat muddy; so trails are closed to horses (but orienteers can ignore the "trail closed" signs).
+The legend for these non-standard symbols is on the Yellow & Brown maps and the legend sheet.
+Due to recent rain, the trails are somewhat muddy and marshy areas may be water filled; some trails are closed to horses (but orienteers can ignore the "trail closed" signs).
 Also, you should bring extra shoes (and probably socks & pants) to change into afterwards.
-Note that I wore soccer shoes with plastic cleats for better footing. (you will slide if you were smooth soled shoes.)